jtaylor-io/safe-as-houses/README.md

 ## Deployment

-I am currently deploying service to AWS EKS via Github actions workflow.
+~~I am currently deploying service to AWS EKS via Github actions workflow.~~

-- api swagger docs can be found [here](https://api.safe-as-houses.jtaylor.io/swagger)
+~~api swagger docs can be found~~ [~~here~~](https://api.safe-as-houses.jtaylor.io/swagger)

+I have deleted the AWS infrastructure to save money 🏦.
+An EKS cluster is a solid choice IMHO for a production setup but the daily cost of just running this demo isn't worth it 💸.
+When I get a chance, I will get it deployed onto a cheaper setup for demo 👍.

 ## Local Development